 Are you enthusiastic about early childhood development?
 Do you love kids and want to teach them about the world?
 Want to get involved in the daily happenings at a real Ugandan primary school?
 Then look no further.

-Volunteers live and work at primary boarding schools that cater exclusively to the education, housing, and feeding of needy children and orphans.
+Volunteers live and work at primary boarding schools that cater exclusively to the education, housing, and feeding of needy, rural children.
 Because local education is largely rote learning, we need volunteers to feed these hungry little brains!

 WHAT YOU WILL DO